Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 - Cosine-compare against cluster centroids.
 Above the merge threshold (default 0.15),

-unioninto the nearest cluster and refold its summary; below, start a singleton. - If clusters exceed the cap (default 10), force the closest pair to merge.
+unioninto the nearest cluster and mark its summary dirty; below, start a singleton. - If clusters exceed the cap (default 10), force the closest pair to merge.
 Centroids update as weighted averages, so the geometry stays current without re-vectorizing history.

-The naive forest re-summarizes a cluster from its full membership on every merge.
-Message 90 re-reads 1 through 89; message 91 re-reads 1 through 90.
-That is quadratic in cluster growth.
-In an early build it produced roughly 80 summarizer calls per conversation against flat summarization’s 2, a 5.2x cost premium.
+Union-find makes parent-pointer updates cheap; it does not make summarization cheap.
+The naive prototype re-summarizes a cluster from its full membership after every merge.
+If one cluster grows one message at a time, successive calls read 2, 3, … n messages: quadratic source-text volume overall.
+In an early build, this produced roughly 80 summarizer calls per conversation against flat summarization’s 2 and a 5.2x cost premium.

 4. Evaluation